Kailasanathar Temple - Tamilnadu

 Kailasanathar Temple Festivals :

-Thriukarthigai during November – December when approximately one lakh lamps are lighted in the temple premises, Maha Shivarathri during February-March are the festivals celebrated in Kanchi Kailasanathar temple in a grand manner.
-Other than these, the monthly Pradosham days and full moon days are celebrated with poojas and rituals.
+Thirukarthigai, during November – December, when approximately one lakh lamps are lit in the temple premises, and Maha Shivaratri during February-March are the festivals grandly celebrated in Kanchi Kailasanathar temple.
+Other than these, the monthly Pradosham and full moon days are celebrated with poojas and rituals.